InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 When a change occurs in the TCF [Policies](http://www.iabeurope.eu/tcfdocuments/documents/legal/tcfpolicyFINALv2.pdf), the update invalidates the previous declarations of vendors listed on the previous version of the GVL.
 These policy changes happen infrequently, but when they do, a CMP is required to discard the user’s current TC String and resurface the user interface to provide new disclosures, capture new consent, and encode a new TC String without migrating any old values over from the old one.

-To determine if TCF [Policies](http://www.iabeurope.eu/tcfdocuments/documents/legal/tcfpolicyFINALv2.pdf) have changed, CMPs shall compare the _**TcfPolicyVersion**_ encoded in a TC String with the _**TcfPolicyVersion**_ property in the latest Global Vendor List published by the Managing Organization – if the values are different then the TCF Policy has changed and a CMP will be required to provide new disclosures, capture new consent, and encode a new TC String.
+To determine if TCF [Policies](http://www.iabeurope.eu/tcfdocuments/documents/legal/tcfpolicyFINALv2.pdf) have changed, CMPs shall compare the _**TcfPolicyVersion**_ encoded in a TC String with the _**TcfPolicyVersion**_ property in the latest Global Vendor List published by the Managing Organisation – if the values are different then the TCF Policy has changed and a CMP will be required to provide new disclosures, capture new consent, and encode a new TC String.

 ### Example Global Vendor List JSON Object